AdrianSeguraOrtiz/GENECI/components/generate_data_dev/SIMULATOR_INTEGRATION_PLAYBOOK.md

 - decide which upstream public API/CLI entrypoint the wrapper mirrors
 - list which canonical profiles are realistically supported
 - list which extras are native or derivable
+- for every derived extra or truth output, write the exact derivation explanation before implementing the wrapper

 This id will be reused in:
 - simulator spec: `geneci/generation_catalog/simulators/<simulator_id>/simulatorspec.json`